Grid Obstacle Representation of Graphs: Nonexistence of grid obstacle representation

 \section{Nonexistence of grid obstacle representation}

-In this section, we show that not every graph admits a grid obstacle representation\footnote{The proof of this result was first given by J\'{a}nos Pach ~\cite{JanosPach2016}.
+In this section, we show that, in $\Z^2$, not every graph admits a grid obstacle representation\footnote{The proof of this result was first given by J\'{a}nos Pach~\cite{JanosPach2016} who came to know of the grid obstacle representation from our manuscript.
 However, the proof presented here is different and is based on the suggestion of an anonymous reviewer of an earlier version of this paper. }.
-Let $G=(V,E)$ be a $C_4$-free\footnote{In this case $C_4$-free means no subgraph of $G$ is $C_4$} graph on more than $20$ vertices having at least $8n-19$ edges.
-The existence of such a graph is obvious from~\cite{Furedi1961}.
+Let $G=(V,E)$ be a $C_4$-free\footnote{In this case $C_4$-free means no subgraph of $G$ is $C_4$.} graph on more than $20$ vertices having at least $8n-19$ edges.
+The existence of such a graph is known, see for example~\cite{Furedi1961}.
 We will show that $G$ has no grid obstacle representation in $\Z^2$.

 A graph is called \emph{quasiplanar} if it admits a drawing in a plane such that there does not exist three pairwise crossing edges.
 The maximum number of edges in a quasiplanar graph is $8n-20$~\cite{AcKT07}.
 So, the graph $G$ considered above is not quasiplanar.